BonnyBlu/RL-Xid/README.md

 All imports are listed at the start and this file requires RidgelineFilesXXX.py, RLConstantsXXX.py, and ridge_toolkitXXX.py to run.

-The outputs are the drawn ridgelines and the information text files , and a list of failed sources with images, see Barkus+ 22 for details.
+The outputs are the drawn ridgelines and the information text files , and a list of failed sources with images, see B. Barkus et al. 2022 for details.

 	RLConstantsXXX.py